crmkonsulterna/PPConnecotrs/Verified/Intro.md

 Verified is a Software as a Service provider of electronic identification and digital signing.
-This connector makes it possible to integrate to the API of Verified to create suffisticated signing flows within your application.
+This connector makes it possible to integrate to the API of Verified and create simple and intuitive signing processes within your application.

 ## Prerequisites
 You will need the following to proceed: